The Conversation: The 'porn star' Kiwi advertising video that became a global viral hit

 - Covid 19 coronavirus: The Conversation - National Party leak shows why the law must change to protect NZ citizens - NZ Herald

 Celebrity endorsements are also rare since New Zealand doesn't have many high-profile celebrities and advertisers can rarely afford international stars.
-The exception might be Prime Minister Jacinda Adern and her husband who made special appearances in a comic tourism pitch to "get NZ on the map".
+The exception might be Prime Minister Jacinda Ardern and her husband who made special appearances in a comic tourism pitch to "get NZ on the map".

 Rather than rely on endless repetition of an ad, New Zealand agencies would rather spend their smaller budgets on creating and crafting commercials that are engaging, memorable and shareable.